Table of contents

 Now, see how this example uses a bold font to differentiate between information:

-Mixing Fonts
+Mixing fonts

 For example, many job seekers want to use one font for the resume body and a different font for section headers.
 But what if the font combination looks strange to the hiring manager?
 That’s not worth the risk.